yoshdog/yoshdog.github.io/_posts/2015-03-12-understanding-dependencies.markdown

 We see that Player has a dependency to grid.
 Because grid is unstable and has other dependencies, choosing to depend on it means we will frequently have to check if our player class is affected by the frequent changes to grid.

 When we reverse the dependency direction, our Grid class is now depending on an abstraction of a player.
 The player also is least likely to change and has no dependencies.
-This design makes our application easier to work with and maintain.
+This design makes our application easier to work with and extend.

+It is important to map out and understand the dependencies within our domain model before we start programming.
+The direction of the dependencies play a big part in how our application responds to change in the future.
+If the direction is incorrect it comes increasily difficult to make any future changes as any small will affect our entire application.
+So it pays to spend a little time at the beginning mapping out the dependencies, their complexitities and direction.

 # TL;DR

-When designing Object Oriented applications which are easy to change and maintain, we should identify dependencies between objects and lower their complexities.
+When designing Object Oriented applications which are easy to change and maintain, we should identify dependencies between objects and aim to lower their complexities.
 [Connascence] is a metric which measures how complex a dependency is.
-The weaker the type of connascence the more loosely coupled the dependency is.
-Injecting dependencies will lower the strength of connascence between objects.
+The weaker the type of connascence the more loosely coupled dependency between objects.
+Injecting dependencies weaken the type connascence between objects.

-We should only depend on classes which are core to our domain.
+We should identify and **only** depend on classes which are core to our domain.
 All other non-critical details should be abstracted away.

 The direction of dependency plays an important part in our design.
 We should depend on objects which are less likely to change and have few dependencies.